 It is not advised to bank specimens after chemotherapy or radiation has been initiated.
 Some patients out of necessity will elect to bank after an initial chemotherapy or radiation treatment.
 We strongly recommend that they talk to a genetics counselor prior to banking or using their stored specimens.
 Once chemotherapy or radiation therapy is started there is a risk of genetic damage to the sperm that can result in a birth defect in the child.

 We recommend patients bank a minimum of five ejaculates.
 The average pregnancy takes four to five cycles of inseminations before conception occurs.
 Some patients may conceive after only a few cycles and others may take longer.
 Storing a minimum of five ejaculates usually allows enough vials for at least five ovulatory cycles.
-Patients who have banked a minimum of five ejaculates prior to or within the first three weeks post surgery, and have subsequently used their stored specimens, have had a good success rate obtaining a pregnancy.
+Patients who have banked a minimum of five ejaculates prior to or within the first three weeks post-surgery, and have subsequently used their stored specimens, have had a good success rate obtaining a pregnancy.
 The minimum time it takes to bank five ejaculates is ten days to two weeks prior to surgery or therapy.
 This allows the recommended 48 - 72 hours of abstinence between appointments to allow the sperm count to recover.
 If time allows, storing more than five ejaculates is recommended.
 Out of necessity, some patients will elect to bank less than five ejaculates.
 This may reduce their success rate, but still offers them a possibility of future children.

 Long Term Banking

-Involuntary Sterilization - Sperm banking is an important option for men that have not established a family, and are faced with the impending prospect of being rendered sterile due to various medical treatments.
+Involuntary Sterilization - Sperm banking is an important option for those that have not established a family, and are faced with the impending prospect of being rendered sterile due to various medical treatments.
 A few of these medical treatments include surgery for testicular tumors, lymph node dissection, prostate surgery, transplant surgeries or prior to radiation treatments, chemotherapy and or other medications that may impair fertility.
-Advancements in the field of infertility have made it possible for men with very poor quality specimens due to illness or otherwise to achieve pregnancies with their frozen specimens.
+Advancements in the field of infertility have made it possible for patients with very poor quality specimens due to illness or otherwise to achieve pregnancies with their frozen specimens.
 Freezing sperm prior to involuntary sterilization gives patients the option of preserving their fertility for future use.
 Patients may never need to use their frozen specimens, if their course of treatment did not cause sterility.
 Research has shown in many cases cancer treatments do cause temporary or permanent sterility.

 Banking is not a guarantee that conception will occur with the stored specimens, but it is successful for many couples and provides an option for preserving future fertility.
 Frozen sperm has been successfully used to produce pregnancies forty to fifty years after it was initially frozen and can be stored indefinitely.